-FO Board of Directors recommends you vote R the following directors to hold office until 2018 Annual Meeting For All Withhold All For All Except To withhold authority to vote for any individual nominee(s), mark "For All Except" and write the number(s) of the nominee(s) on the line below.
-1. Election of Directors Nominees )1 Michael A. Henos 02 Rachel K. King Γhe Board of Directors recommends you vote Fo OR tl ne following pr roposal: For Against Abstain 2 To ratify the selection by the Audit Committaccounting firm of GlycoMimetics, Inc. for i nst & Young LLP as the independent registered public 2015.
-NO ΓE: Such other business as may properly come befor re the meeting of or any adjourn ment thereof. as a full holo se sign exactly as your name(s) appear(s) hereor tomey, executor, administrator, or other fiduci title as such.
-Joint owners should each sign pe lers must sign.
-If a corporation or partnership, p orate or partnership name, by authorized officer ary, p rsonal please lease give ly.
-All Investor Address Line 1 Investor Address Line 2 Investor Address Line 3 Investor Address Line 4 Investor Address Line 5 John Sample 1234 ANYWHERE STREET ANY CITY, ON AIA 1A1 1 SHARES CUSIP #
+The Board of Directors recommends st For All Except To withhold authority to nominee(s), mark "For All number(s) of the nominee(s) Except" and writ vidual e the you vote FOR the following directors to hold office until the 2019 Annual Meeting: ٦ 1.
+Election of Directors Nominees 01 John J. Baldwin, Ph.D.
+02 M. James Barrett, Ph.D.
+03 John L. Magnani, Ph.D.
+The Board of Directors recommends you vote FOR the following proposal: For Against Abstain Abstain 2 To ratify the selection by the Audit Committee of the Board of Directors of Ernst & Young LLP as the independent registered public accounting firm of GlycoMimetics, Inc. for its fiscal year ending December 31, 2016.
+NOTE: Such other business as may properly come before the meeting or any adjournment thereof.
+Please sign exactly as your name(s) appear(s) hereon.
+When signing as attorney, executor, administrator, or other fiduciary, please give full title as such.
+Joint owners should each sign personally.
+All holders must sign.
+If a corporation or partnership, please sign in full corporate or partnership name by authorized officer.
+Signature [PLEASE SIGN WITHIN BOX] Date -